magore/esp8266_ili9341/README.md

  * See [COPYRIGHT.md](COPYRIGHT.md) for a full copyright notice for the project

 @par Description
- * ESP8266 ILI9341 display demo with multiple window support and simple networking
+ * ESP8266 ILI9341 with multiple window support and networking demo
     * The specific display is an TM022HDH26 display I got from ebay.
  * I wrote the following support functions from scratch
  * Font compiler and display code